-After testing at least five different recipes for cinnamon swirl bread, I’ve finally found a favorite.
-And while my original goal was to find a recipe similar to the one served in my old elementary school cafeteria — a cinnamon swirl bread that was baked free-form and served warm with icing, what I realized was that the best cinnamon raisin bread was the one Fuzz liked.
+After testing at least five different recipes for cinnamon swirl bread, I finally have a favorite.
+And while my original goal was to find a recipe similar to the one served in my old elementary school cafeteria -- a cinnamon swirl bread baked free-form and served warm with icing, I realized that the best cinnamon raisin bread was the one Fuzz liked.

 And as an added bonus to the recipe, it can easily be turned into cookies!
 Just cut it into thin slices, brush with butter, sprinkle with cinnamon sugar, and dry it out in a 250F oven until it becomes crispy and light.